awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-bedrock-cw-dashboard/README.md

 ### addModelMonitoring()

 Provide runtime metrics for a specific model id in Bedrock.
+If input/output tokens cost is specified, a widget with on-demand input and total tokens cost will be added.

 @param {string} modelName - Model name as it will appear in the dashboard row widget.